CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Experiment

 We first compare with the algorithms used for image CS reconstruction.
 D-AMP is a representative of the conventional iterative algorithms developed for CS, e.g., matching pursuit, orthogonal mating pursuit, iterative hard-thresholding.
 It offers state-of-the-art recovery performance and operates tens of times faster compared to other iterative methods \cite{Metzler:damp}.
-Both SDA and ReconNet are DNN-based reconstruction approaches for images, which are developed recently.
-ReconNet is based on a CNN model and has state-of-the-art performance among all image CS reconstruction algorithms \cite{Kulkarni:ReconNet}.
-We tested both frame-based and block-based D-AMP, which reconstructs the entire frame and an image block at a time, respectively.
-Other approaches are tested in a block-based pattern since it offers much higher throughput.
+Both SDA and ReconNet are DNN-based reconstruction approaches for images proposed recently.
+Specifically, ReconNet is based on CNN and achieves state-of-the-art performance among all image CS reconstruction algorithms \cite{Kulkarni:ReconNet}.
+In the experiment, we tested both frame-based and block-based D-AMP that reconstructs an entire frame and an image block at a time, respectively.
+For other approaches, we test them in a block-based pattern to reduce the difficulty for training the models.
 The quantized results of average PSNR, SSIM, and MAE for each method under different CRs are shown in Table~\ref{tab:imageCS}.
-It is shown that CSVideoNet outperforms the reference approaches on all the three metrics by a meaningful margin, especially at the CR of 100.
+It is shown that CSVideoNet outperforms the reference approaches on all three metrics by a meaningful margin, especially at the CR of 100.
 The MAE of CSVideoNet is 4.59 at a 100x CR which means the averaged pixel-wise distortion is only $4.59 / 255 = 1.2\%$ compared to the ground-truth video.
 The PSNR drop from the CR of 25 to 100 is also calculated in Table~\ref{tab:imageCS}.
-We found the proposed approach suffers from the least performance degradation among all.
-This is in large part due to the feature sharing between the key and non-key frames when the compressed input carries limited information.
+We found the proposed approach suffers from the least performance degradation.
+This is partly due to the feature sharing between the key and non-key frames when the compressed input carries limited information.

 For visual quality assessment purpose, we list the reconstructed frame by each approach in Figure~\ref{fig:recImage}.
 The reconstructed frame is the middle (fifth) frame in a GOP.
 We find all the reconstructed non-key frames have homogeneous recovery quality, and the key frame has slightly better reconstruction quality than the non-key frames.
 As the proportion of key and non-key frames is 1:9, and the reconstruction quality of the video is dominated by that of the non-key frames.
 Therefore, the middle frame (a non-key frame) shown in Figure~\ref{fig:recImage} well represents the average reconstruction quality.